prestia/mediumtonys/_posts/2023-8-30-beat-fm-band-expander.md

 ![Picture of the back of a Honda Beat Gathers head unit with the antenna port circled in red.](assets/img/beat-fm-band-expander/radio-back.jpg)

-The bit circled in red is the port where you radio antenna plugs in, and it's where we'll insert our band expander.
+The bit circled in red is the port where your radio antenna plugs in, and it's where we'll insert our band expander.

 Fortunately, you should be able to reach this port without removing the head unit.
 Simply peel back the carpet in the driver's footwell until you can see the antenna cable poking out:

 ![Picture of driver's side carpet pulled back with the radio antenna cable circled in red.](assets/img/beat-fm-band-expander/carpet-pulled-back.jpg)

+You should only need to undo a bit of velcro and get around a single snap.
+It really doesn't take much.
+You'll also have fewer wires and obstacles in the way — I have a Japanese electronic toll card installed in this same spot.